- 7 Bedrooms

 - Wireless Internet

-About this PropertyThis new 3rd row 7 bd, 6.5 bath home accommodates up to 14 people pleasantly.
+About this PropertyThis new 3rd row 7 bd, 6.5 bath home accommodates up to 10 adults and 4 younger children agreeably.
 Located at 25 Holloman Trace, just off N Forest Beach Driven adjacent to Carters Manor, this home sits on a private road and offers a private 20 steps to the beach access and roughly 75 steps to the beach!

-Take the stairs or the elevator to the second floor where you open to an additional living space ideal for gatherings with a wet bar, huge entertainment area, full bathroom and two balconies both over looking the pool and spa outdoor space below.
+Take the stairs or the elevator ( Geriatric use only children under the age of 16 are expected to be accompanied by an adult at all times ) to the second floor where you open to an additional living space ideal for gatherings with a wet bar, sizable entertainment area, full bathroom and two balconies both over looking the pool and spa outdoor space below.
 Just off the upstairs living, king and queen master suites both with private baths & walk in closets await.
 The master King opens to overlook the pool area below with a private balcony.
 Additional queen and twin bedrooms share a full bath along with the twin bunk room.
+The twin is suited for younger children only.
 A laundry center completes the upstairs living area.

-This home is sure to please any bigger gathering from family vacations, guys golf outings, or an handsome girls group hideaway.
-Due to Convid virus we are behind on construction for the season with units set to begin now in Spring 2021.
+This home is sure to please any bigger gathering from family vacations, guys golf outings, or an chic girls group hideaway.
+Due to the Covid virus we have made the decision to open this bigger location of ours later into the season limitedly for the safety of our rental families.
 Please note that only bedrooms accommodate sleeping at our units.
-There are no pull outs in any of our locations so that we can assure max. capacity of our units.
-Any violations shall be cause for immediate termination of rental contract and removal.
+There are no pull outs in any of our locations so that we can assure max. capacity and cleanliness of our home.
 This is so that we can assure the safety and attention to detail that ResHH is known for in our rental locations.

 How to get the best deal on your rental